Physiology of decompression: Diffusion

 Diffusion is the movement of molecules or ions in a medium when there is no gross mass flow of the medium, and can occur in gases, liquids or solids, or any combination.
 Diffusion is driven by the kinetic energy of the diffusing molecules – it is faster in gases and slower in solids when compared with liquids due to the variation in distance between collisions, and diffusion is faster when the temperature is higher as the average energy of the molecules is greater.
 Diffusion is also faster in smaller, lighter molecules of which helium is the extreme example.
 Diffusivity of helium is 2.65 times faster than nitrogen.

 The partial pressure gradient, also known as the concentration gradient, can be used as a model for the driving mechanism of diffusion.

-The partial pressure gradient is the variation of partial pressure (or more accurately, the concentration) of the solute (dissolved gas) from one point to another in the solvent.
+The partial pressure gradient is the rate of variation of partial pressure (or more accurately, the concentration) of the solute (dissolved gas) from one point to another in the solvent.
 The solute molecules will randomly collide with the other molecules present, and tend over time to spread out until the distribution is statistically uniform.
 This has the effect that molecules will diffuse from regions of higher concentration (partial pressure) to regions of lower concentration, and the rate of diffusion is proportional to the rate of change of the concentration.
 Tissues in which an inert gas is more soluble will eventually develop a higher dissolved gas content than tissues where the gas is less soluble.

 Inert gas uptake (Ingassing)

 In this context, inert gas refers to a gas which is not metabolically active.
 Atmospheric nitrogen (N2) is the most common example, and helium (He) is the other inert gas commonly used in breathing mixtures for divers.

 Atmospheric nitrogen has a partial pressure of approximately 0.78 bar at sea level.
 Air in the alveoli of the lungs is diluted by saturated water vapour (H2O) and carbon dioxide (CO2), a metabolic product given off by the blood, and contains less oxygen (O2) than atmospheric air as some of it is taken up by the blood for metabolic use.
-The resulting partial pressure of nitrogen is about 0,758 bar.
+The resulting partial pressure of nitrogen is about 0.758 bar.

-At atmospheric pressure the body tissues are therefore normally saturated with nitrogen at 0.758 bar (569 mmHg).
+At atmospheric pressure, the body tissues are therefore normally saturated with nitrogen at 0.758 bar (569 mmHg).

 At increased ambient pressures due to depth or habitat pressurisation, a diver's lungs are filled with breathing gas at the increased pressure, and the partial pressures of the constituent gases will be increased proportionately.